amitgandhinz/cdn/doc/source/index.rst

 Welcome to Poppy's developer documentation!
 =================================

-Poppy is an OpenStack related project to provide a generic and modular vendor-neutral API that wraps provisioning instructions for CDN vendors that support it.
+Poppy is an OpenStack related project to provide a generic and modular vendor-neutral API which wraps provisioning instructions for CDN vendors that support it.

 Poppy, as with all OpenStack projects, is written with the following design guidelines in mind: